 Your Rights Under California Law

-California property owners and contractors have substantial rights under state construction law.
+Both property owners and contractors in California hold significant rights under state construction statutes.

 Property owner rights

-Owners have the right to construction that meets building codes, approved plans, and the standards of Civil Code §896.
-When construction fails these standards, owners can pursue claims for repair costs, consequential damages, and in some cases attorney fees.
+Owners are entitled to construction that conforms to building codes, approved plans, and the Civil Code § 896 standards.
+When the work falls short, owners can bring claims for repair cost, diminished value, and other damages.

 Contractor rights

-Contractors have the right to timely payment for work performed, including the new protections under SB 440 (2% monthly interest on late payments) and SB 61 (5% retention cap).
-Licensed contractors can enforce mechanic's liens and bond claims.
+Contractors are entitled to be paid on time — a right reinforced by SB 440 (2% per month interest on late payments) and SB 61 (5% retention cap).
+Licensed contractors can also assert mechanic’s liens, stop notices, and bond claims.

 Key statute